Access to healthcare services for refugees and asylum seekers in Greece:

 If you have an AMKA (National Insurance Number) or PAAYPA:

-• You can use also the medical services of the Medical Centers of IKA.
-To book an appointment in these Centers use the national line 14900 and follow the instructions
+- You can use also the medical services of the Primary Healthcare Medical Units To book an appointment with these Medical Units use the national line 14900 and follow the instructions.
+If you have AMKA and taxisnet code you can also book an appointment on-line.

 If you do not have an AMKA (National Insurance Number)/PAAYPA: